 - Singapore penalizes firms for data breaches

 Traditionally, hacking was practiced for fun without the intent of providing any financial loss to organizations or individuals.
 But in recent years, it has become more of a business, taking control of systems for financial benefits.
 RANSOMWARE is a key word, which is highlighted in the cyber security market.
 It is a malware that prevents or limits users from accessing their system, either by locking the system’s screen or by clutching the users’ files unless a compensation/ransom is paid.
-Ransom is in the form of Bitcoin.
-Organizations are left with no option except paying the ransom to get the access to minimize the business loss.
-The top 5 common security threats about which organizations need to be aware –
+Ransom could be in the form, preferably Bitcoin.
+Organizations are left with no option except paying the ransom in order to get the access back to minimize business loss.
+The top 5 common security threats for organizations are –

 - DDoS Attacks (Distributed Denial of Service) – Attacks are targeted on Application & Network layer of IT infrastructure.
 DDoS attack packages are available to anyone on the black market for very little money.

-- Phishing / Spear Phishing – This can be also called as Social Engineering.
-Fake emails or other electronic communications are used to acquire access or information which results in falling critical organizational information into the wrong hands.
+- Phishing/Spear Phishing – This can be also called as Social Engineering.
+Fake emails or other electronic communications are used to acquire access or information which results in abducting critical organizational information by wrong hands.

 - Advance Persistent Threat – An attack which is unknown to an organization for a long period.
 Attackers use custom malicious codes (Malware) to steal the data.